plasma-group/pigi/packages/docs/src/gp-spec/src/01-state/merkle-interval-tree.rst

 ***************
 Tree Generation
 ***************
 A Merkle Index tree is generated from a list of `leaf nodes`_.
-Merkle Index Tree generation also requires the use of a `hash function`_.
+Merkle Interval Tree generation also requires the use of a `hash function`_.
 Any hash function is suitable, but the security properties of the hash function will impact the properties of the tree.

 An algorithm for generating the tree is described below.
 All lists used are zero-indexed.